ucsf-wynton/wynton-website-hpc/docs/howto/conda-stage.md

 traitlets        : 5.1.1
 ```

-If we inspect the `jupyter.strace` log file, we find that most file-access calls go to the local disk:
+and inspect the `jupyter.strace` log file, we find that most file-access calls go to the local disk:

 ```sh
 $ head -6 jupyter.strace